-- Line Fishing - Everyone is allowed to fish free of charge and without a special fishing permit with one simple hand line from sunrise to sunset on a water body belonging to the state, local government or on a privately owned water body designated for public use, taking into account the restrictions set for permitted fishing seasons, areas and fish species.
+- Line Fishing - Everyone is allowed to fish free of charge and without a special fishing permit with one simple hand line from sunrise to sunset on a body of water designated for public use, taking into account the restrictions set for permitted fishing seasons, areas and protected fish species.

-- Allowed fishing gear: a spinning reel, trolling line, pulling device, fly hook, bottom line, krunda, trimmer, hand line and more than one simple hand lines, harpoon gun, harpoon, fish hook.
+- Fishing Licence permits you to use a spinning reel, trolling line, pulling device, fly hook, bottom line, krunda, trimmer, hand line and more than one simple hand lines, harpoon gun, harpoon and a fish hook.

-- Fishing Card- With a fishing card, you are allowed to use the following fishing gear: gillnet, bottom set long-line of up to 100 hooks, dip-net and crayfish trap, hoop-net, dragnet.
+- Fishing Card grants you the right to use the following fishing gear: gill net, bottom set long-line of up to 100 hooks, dip-net and crayfish trap, hoop-net and dragnet.

-- Note that in addition, you will need a fishing card for catching salmon and sea trout on River Pirita, Jägala, Selja, Narva, Vääna, Purtse and Valgejõgi; for catching river trout on some rivers in Järva County and for catching with a harpoon on Lake Saadjärv and Lake Kuremaa.
+- Note that you will also need a fishing card for catching salmon and sea trout on river Pirita, Jägala, Selja, Narva, Vääna, Purtse and Valgejõgi; for catching river trout on some rivers in Järva County and for catching with a harpoon on Lake Saadjärv and Lake Kuremaa.

 You can purchase both the fishing licence and fishing card online at www.pilet.ee